rich-hart/test_auto_ui/README.md

 Computer vision tests are run by a worker queue so several tests can initiated at the same time.

-Also this is the program the django server is running to perform the cv tests https://github.com/openstax/test-automation/tree/master/inspection.
+This is the program the django server is running to perform the cv tests https://github.com/openstax/test-automation/tree/master/inspection.